iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Only installing for long periods of exposure It seems to cause overheating with my phone.
+If I have the app installed (paused or unpaused) it seems to ramp up internal temps.
+Also, there should be an option to say you are at home, so you don't have to pause the app.
+The constant need to have BT on, even while at home, is annoying.
+I get why but it is frustrating.<br> :date: __2020-07-03 00:54:11__

+> I uninstalled the ap due to high battery usage from the app.<br> :date: __2020-06-28 21:23:04__

 > I'm sure this a great service to use.
 The only issue I have is having Bluetooth on all the time.
 It drained my battery by 60% in 10 hours while I was at work.
 I'm out in the community a lot, so I would need to keep it on for it to be useful.<br> :date: __2020-06-26 16:41:45__